-CAR T-Cell Therapy Latest News
+CAR-T Cell Therapy Latest News

-About CAR T-Cell Therapy
+About CAR-T Cell Therapy

 - This treatment is designed for specific types of blood cancer and is given to patients whose cancer has either relapsed or not responded to first-line treatment.

-How does the Therapy Work?
+- How does CAR-T Cell Therapy Work?

-- For any CAR T-cell therapy, a patient’s immune T-cells are collected by filtering their blood.
+- For any CAR T-cell therapy, a patient’s immune T cells are collected by filtering their blood.

 - A serious immune overreaction causing hyperinflammation and organ damage, seen in 12% of participants, resulting in at least one death.